Configure Custom Clients for External OAuth¶

 }

-The following steps assume that your IdP and environment can be configured to obtain the necessary values to create the Snowflake Security Integration.
+The following steps assume that your custom authorization server and environment can be configured to obtain the necessary values to create the Snowflake Security Integration.

 Important

-The steps in this topic are a representative example on how to configure custom clients for External OAuth.
+The steps in this topic are a representative example on how to configure custom authorization servers.

-You can configure your environment to any desired state and use any desired OAuth flow provided that you can obtain the necessary information for the security integration (in this topic).
+You can configure your environment to any desired state and use any desired OAuth flow provided that you can obtain the necessary information for the External OAuth security integration.

-Note that the following steps serve as a guide to obtain the necessary information to create the security integration in Snowflake.
+Note that the following steps serve as a guide to obtain the necessary information to create the External OAuth security integration in Snowflake.

-Be sure to consult your internal security policies with regard to configuring an authorization server to ensure your organization meets all necessary regulations and compliance requirements.
+Consult your internal security policies before configuring a custom authorization server to ensure your organization meets all regulations and compliance requirements.

 Include this URL with the